Patrick-W-McMahon/JQuery-Form-Validator/README.md

   * **modules:** array of all modules in the plugin.

 **Modules**
-modules are passed the plugin object and the form element.
+modules are passed the `plugin object` and the `form element`.
 They have access to the plugin variables and internal methods.
 This will give a module all the access it needs to validate the fields and add errors.